 There are 5 homework assignments in this class (one for each module).
 Details of the assignments are on our class website.
-Each assignment is worth 30 points toward your final grade (11% each) and consists of 10 individual questions.
-Each question is worth 3 points, graded as follows:
+Each assignment will have 10 questions and will be worth 30 points total.
+Each question is worth 3 points, allocated as follows: